 5 things to consider when planning a funeral

 If you’re like most people, planning your own funeral is the last thing on your mind.
-But, like with many things in life, you can never truly know what’s around the corner.
+But life is so unpredictable, that you can never truly know what’s around the corner.

 Documenting your wishes means your loved ones won’t be left with the stress of not knowing what to do at an already-difficult time.

-Rather than being a gloomy thing to do, planning your funeral is a thoughtful, practical and generous gesture.
+Rather than being a gloomy thing to do, planning your funeral is a thoughtful, and practical gesture.

 1. Writing your will